-The reader should be informed as to how and when public submissions on the draft EIS can be made, and how they will be addressed and taken into account in the decision-making process.
+The reader should be informed as to how and when public submissions on the draft EIS will be addressed and taken into account in the decision-making process.

-1.5 Public consultation process
+1.5 PUBLIC CONSULTATION PROCESS

-An appropriate public consultation program is essential to the impact assessment.
+An appropriate public consultation program, developed to the satisfaction of the EPA, is essential to the impact assessment.
 This section should outline the methodology that will be adopted to identify and mitigate socio-economic impacts of the project.
 Information about the consultation that has already taken place and the results of such consultation should be provided.

 The submission of a list of affected persons and interested persons as well as a statement of how the proponent proposes to consult with those persons is a statutory requirement of the EIS process in the Environmental Protection Act 1994 (See section 7).
-Similar requirements, though non-statutory, are usually applied to EIS processes under other State legislation.